mcx/locosim/install_docker_mac.md

 All dependencies should be already installed in the image.
 If you need to install new packages, remember to commit the image after installing them (see section **Saving the image (optional)** below).

-Now you are ready to run the code as explained  [here](https://github.com/idra-lab/locosim?tab=readme-ov-file#running-the-software-from-python-ide-pycharm).
+Obviously, when you run the container again, you need to use the new image name instead of `locosim:noetic` in the docker run command.

 **Note**: since we have mounted the `locosim` folder as a volume, the compiled files will be stored on your host Mac machine in the same folder.
 This means that if you re-create the container, you do not need to re-compile the code again unless you delete the compiled files from your host machine.
 If you do not want to have the compiled files on your host machine, you can remove the ` -v` option from the docker run command above.
 In this case, the compiled files will be stored inside the container and will be lost when you delete the container (unless you commit the image each time before exiting).